AIGAdc/dcdesignweek.org-11ty/source/event/2022-10-20-03-reimagining-the-future-of-work-through-thoughtful-architecture-design-in-person-virtual-options.md

   * We recommend that attendees wear masks when not eating or drinking.

-  * Coffee and pastries will be provided at the in-person event.
-Please plan to arrive early to settle in.

   ### COVID-19 is hard to predict: What happens if in-person events need to be canceled?